dbca-wa/wastd/docs/data_collectors.rst

   do not mark the record as "finalized".
 This gives the field supervisors a chance to review and possibly determine nesting success (based on the photo taken) before uploading.
-* Record the location of the nest, or (if no nest found) the outbound track at the high water mark.
+* Record the location of the nest, or (if no nest found) the track apex.

 **Nest** choose whether nest is unhatched (no shells) or hatched (shells).